Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 ## Useful array-related functions

-The Arrays utility class is part of the Java API
+An array is *not* a primitive data type in Java.

+--

+Nonetheless, Java provides different methods and utilities for arrays through the *Arrays utility class*.

+--

-- provides useful methods for manipulating arrays
+The **Arrays utility class** provides methods for manipulating arrays.

+--

-- `import java.util.Arrays`
+Use `import java.util.Arrays` to invoke the library.

 ---